Use paper or cotton wraps around handholds and use saltwater to wet the wraps. Don't let them dry out during zapping.

 Connect pins 1 and 8 correctly on the 555 chip if you build your own zapper.

-If you follow the schematic, note that the battery is shown the wrong polarity and C1 is labeled the wrong value.
+If you follow the schematic in the Cure for all Diseases book, note that the battery is shown the wrong polarity and C1 is labeled the wrong value.

 Also, use a CMOS 555.

 Don't just zap across the hands.
 Zapping across the waist, feet, and other parts of the body can be as or more effective.

 The zapper is a circuit described by Hulda Clark in "The Cure for all Diseases."
 The zapper itself is not "the cure for all diseases", but could be useful in the treatment of some of them.
 It is a simple 555 timer circuit powered by a 9V battery.
 Clark states that the zapper is effective in killing bacteria, parasites, fungi, and viruses in the body.
 According to her: It causes no damage to the body.
 It does not work well in gaseous cavities, like under some teeth, nasal passages, and lungs, nor in the contents of the stomach and intestines.
 It does not work inside the body's cells, since it does not harm them.
 Any viruses or fungi which are inside will not be killed, so daily zapping is necessary to catch any that may be released from the cells, as well as any that may not be reached in the intestines or in the lymphatic system.
 It works well for many blood borne pathogens and skin diseases caused by parasites, bacteria, or fungi in my experience.

 A zapper should not be used for the first time during an acute illness without cleansing the kidneys and liver.
 This can very well make one more ill because of the strain of a possible detox reaction.

 Most people feel nothing when using a zapper.
 Some feel a slight tingling in the muscles.
 It can be painful for those with disorders like MD, MS, fibromyalgia, and others with possible muscular bacterial infection.